westerndigitalcorporation/zonedstorage.io/docs/tools/util-linux.md

   ...
 ```

-To restrict the range of zones reported, the options `--offset` and `--count`
+To restrict the report to a range of zones, use the options `--offset` and
-can be used.
-For instance, to report only the first sequential zone of a disk
+`--count`.
+For example, to report only the first sequential zone
-starting at sector 274726912, the following command can be used.
+of a disk starting at sector 274726912, use the following command:

 ```plaintext
 # blkzone report --offset 274726912 --count 1 /dev/sdd